akintunero/My-DevOps-Projects/Setting up a Maven Project with Jenkins and Nexus/README.md

-Setting up a Maven Project with Jenkins and Nexus
+<h1> Setting up a Maven Project with Jenkins and Nexus </h1>
-This guide provides a step-by-step process for setting up a Maven project with Jenkins and Nexus on Ubuntu Server.
+<h2> This guide provides a step-by-step process for setting up a Maven project with Jenkins and Nexus on Ubuntu Server.</h2>

 Prerequisites